Search

 For women grappling with a smorgasbord of peri- and postmenopausal symptoms (which will both be referred to as ‘menopause’ in this article), it can be tempting to try every ‘meno cure’ going viral on social media — particularly if you’re keen to avoid mainstream medication such as hormonal replacement therapy (HRT).
 But can natural and holistic treatments really help you in menopause, or is it all empty promises and woo-woo?

-Leading functional health and women’s wellness doctor, Dr Mayoni Gooneratne of Human Health, is a firm believer that eating well, sleeping properly, moving joyfully and nurturing your relationships — what she calls the pillars of human health — go a long way in smoothing the menopausal journey.
+Leading functional health and women’s wellness doctor, Dr Mayoni Gooneratne of Human Health, is a firm believer that eating well, sleeping properly, moving joyfully and nurturing your relationships — what she calls the pillars of human health — go a long way in improving the menopausal journey.

 Read more: Perimenopause vs menopause explained